Gallery

 Rainforest

 Olympic National Park is one of the most remote wilderness places anywhere in the US.
-Exceptionnally rainy -on the park’s west side some 12 feet of rainwater falls annually- specific temperature conditions, moss-covered trees, epiphytes plants, towering giant trees as Douglas fir, Red alder, Western hemlock and Sitka spruce, and nurses logs, characterize this unique ecosystem.
-It has been said that the Hoh rainforest has the greatest weight of living matter on earth.
+Exceptionally rainy -on the park’s west side some 12 feet of rainwater falls annually- specific temperature conditions, moss-covered trees, epiphytes plants, towering giant trees and nurses logs, characterize this unique ecosystem.
+Majestic firs, cedars and hemlocks seem to touch the sky, reaching heights of 200-300 feet.
+Here in the canopy, flying squirrels and marbled murrelets nest secretively amid abundant mosses and lichens.

+I had the chance to explore some of the world’s best examples of a temperate rainforest, deep in the Bogachiel, Hoh, Queets and Quinault rainforests.
 The park’s four rainforests are part of a huge Pacific Northwest rainforest that once stretched from Oregon’s southern coast to southeastern Alaska.
-Because of development, very few temperate rainforests exist along this stretch today and only few pockets in the rest of the World.
+Because of development, very few temperate rainforests exist along this stretch today and only few pockets in the rest of the world.